halkyon/http-perftrace/README.md

 ## TODO

-* Configurable timeout
+* Configurable timeout, use context for this?
-* Exit signal
+* Exit signal, use context for this?
 * Run for a duration instead of just for the number of concurrent requests
 * Double check hooks in `httptrace.ClientTrace` and if they make sense for this implementation
 * Output summary of all requests made (averages, 95th percentile, etc)